sirn-se/phrity-net-uri/docs/Uri.md

 #### `withQueryItem(string $name, array|string|null $value, int $flags = 0): UriInterface`

-Method return a new Uri with specified query name/value.
+Method return a new Uri instance with specified query name/value.
 The added query item will be merged on existing items.
 Providing value `null` on an item will remove it.